CRITERIA POLLUTANT TAILPIPE EMISSIONS

 |Protected by the U.S. Endangered Species Act||Planted Short's Goldenrod along a one–mile nature trail onsite|

 |Vehicle logistics site at the Port of Portland, Oregon||Coho Salmon||Protected by the U.S. Endangered Species Act||Salmon Safe certified; site maintains a bioswale and storm water pollution prevention program; team members participate in annual cleanup of the Willamette River|

-ABOUT THIS CHART: As sites apply for certification with the Wildlife Habitat Council, they work with a WHC biologist to take an inventory of species on site.
+ABOUT THIS CHART: As sites apply for certification of their conservation programs with Wildlife Habitat Council (WHC), they work with a WHC biologist to take an inventory of species onsite.
 This inventory includes any species listed by federal law as endangered or threatened.
-In addition to the 12 sites with WHC-certified programs, we have begun to inventory other manufacturing and logistics sites.
-As we gather this information, it will be used to inform our biodiversity strategy and project selection.View This Section
+In addition to the 15 sites with WHC-certified programs, we assess new sites for the presence of endangered and protected species.

-P03 / Toyota Sites in or Near a Protected Area, Critical Habitat or Biodiversity Hotspot
+P03 / Toyota Sites in or Adjacent to a Protected Area, Critical Habitat or Biodiversity Hotspot

 |Site Name||Location||Type of Operation||Protected Area, Critical Habitat and/or Biodiversity Hotspot|